How to Create a Calm and Refreshing At-Home Spa Day

-A spa visit can feel luxurious, but you don’t always need to go outside your home to enjoy relaxation and skin-pampering rituals.
-With a few simple steps, you can turn your bathroom or bedroom into a calming space for self-care.
-This can refresh your body, mind and skin, all without spending much money.
+A spa visit can feel luxurious, but you don’t need to leave home to enjoy relaxing rituals.
+With simple steps, you can turn your bathroom or bedroom into a calming space for self-care.
+This can refresh your body, mind, and skin, all without spending much money.

 This guide will walk you through easy and affordable ways to create your own spa-like retreat at home.